codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call corn that joins the army?
-Kernel.
+Why didn’t the skeleton cross the road?
+Because he had no guts.

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+What five letter word is the motto of the IBM Computer company?
- 1. FM Synthesizer
+ 1. Pixel
- 2. Programmable Sound Generator (PSG)
+ 2. Think
- 3. PCM Sampler
+ 3. Logic
- 4. ADPCM Sampler
+ 4. Click

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Think
 </details>